Turo

 The demand for long-term bookings is rising, and longer trips already come with valuable benefits for Turo hosts:

-- Consistent vehicle utilisation: Longer trips can increase the number of days your car is earning each month, and can help hosts who have parking restrictions in their area
+• Consistent vehicle utilisation: Longer trips can increase the number of days your car is earning each month, and can help hosts who have parking restrictions in their area

-- Lower operational effort: Fewer drop-offs and pick-ups can save you time, and less frequent cleaning between bookings can save you money
+• Lower operational effort: Fewer drop-offs and pick-ups can save you time, and less frequent cleaning between bookings can save you money

 But to make these trips attractive to guests, pricing has to be competitive with short-term leases or other alternatives where the cost per day gets significantly lower over longer periods of time.
-Just like a monthly apartment rental has a lower cost per night than a hotel’s nightly rate, guests expect lower daily rates for longer trips.
+Just like a monthly flat rental has a lower cost per night than a hotel’s nightly rate, guests expect lower daily rates for longer trips.
 Offering a monthly discount is key to capturing this demand.

 Additionally, hosts want to avoid excessive mileage on their vehicles — the standard included distance could total up to 6,000 miles on a car over a 30-day period.
 This could put significant wear and tear on your vehicle, leading to higher maintenance costs down the road.
 Lower distance limits are necessary for monthly trips to be practical for hosts.